wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-windows-a8-a9-a10-a11-specs.md

 <!-- not suitable for Mooncake -->

 <properties
- pageTitle="About the A8 - A11 instances with Windows | Azure"
+ pageTitle="About A8, A9, A10, A11 VM sizes and Windows | Azure"
  description="Get background information and considerations for using the Azure A8, A9, A10, and A11 compute-intensive sizes for Windows VMs and cloud services" services="virtual-machines-windows, cloud-services" documentationCenter=""